ichko/ichko.github.io/_posts/2020-03-27-informal-thoughts.markdown

 $$

-This can easily be done by associating every time transition, of every sequence, with unique id and then, during training, we can associate these ids with **embedding vectors** from an embedding layer -- hence representation of the transition.
+This can easily be done by associating every time transition, of every sequence, with two unique ids and then, during training, we can associate the input and output states, corresponding to these ids with **embedding vectors** from an embedding layer -- hence representation of the transition.
-Then the gradient signal from backprop can update these vectors.
+Then the gradient signal from backprop can update these vectors, refining them as needed.

 The training procedure becomes more memory heavy, but also fully parallel.
 Which is what dynamic programming algorithms are known for --